kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vm-operator/README.md

 CAPI, CAPV and vCenter supervisor, and also for all the version built from open PRs.

-In order to achieve this without incurring the cost/complexity of creating multiple, ad-hoc vCenter distributions, we are using a "limited version of the supervisor", composed by the vm-operator only.
+In order to achieve this without incurring the cost/complexity of creating multiple, ad-hoc vCenter distributions, we are using a "limited version of the supervisor", composed by the vm-operator and by a minimal version of the net-operator.

 This "limited version of the supervisor" is considered enough to provide a signal for CAPV development and test; however, due to the necessary trade-offs required to get a simple and cheap test environment, the solution described below